-Monterey Bay Seaweeds cultivates west coast dulse, sea lettuce and ogo, which are all delicious additions to bar menus, culinary preparations as well as desserts.
-While chefs can experiment with taste, texture and colors, innovative bartenders are diving into infusions, elixirs and broths bringing unexpected dimensions to classic cocktails.
-Pastry chefs are exploring sweet and savory offerings while using the seaweed to bring out other flavors, harnessing the umami qualities as well as the power of seaweed in emulsions, creams and baked goods.
+Monterey Bay Seaweeds cultivates West Coast dulse, sea lettuce, and ogo, all versatile and delicious additions to bar menus, culinary preparations, and desserts.
+The possibilities are endless as chefs can experiment with taste, texture, and colors, while innovative bartenders dive into infusions, elixirs, and broths, bringing unexpected dimensions to classic cocktails.
+Pastry chefs are exploring sweet and savory offerings, using seaweed to bring out other flavors, harnessing the umami qualities and the power of seaweed in emulsions, creams, and baked goods.

-Though seaweeds have been harvested and used as food for thousands of years they have all but been forgotten when it comes to the current culinary landscape.
-Now, with a ready supply of fresh, raw seaweeds from Monterey Bay, chefs are re-discovering this incredibly diverse ingredient.
-Seaweed is back in the kitchen.
+Though seaweeds have been harvested and used as food for thousands of years, they have all but been forgotten in the current culinary landscape.
+Now, with a ready supply of fresh, raw seaweeds from Monterey Bay, a culinary revolution is underway as chefs are re-discovering this incredibly diverse ingredient.
+Seaweed is back in the kitchen, and it's an exciting time to be a part of this revival.

-Incredibly creative chefs across California have started putting Monterey Bay Seaweeds on their menus.
+Incredibly creative chefs across California have started putting Monterey Bay Seaweeds on their menus, showcasing the versatility and potential of this ingredient.
 We love seeing what they do and sharing ideas.
-Here are some of the amazing dishes chefs have come up with using seaweed as a prominent ingredient.
-Sometimes, chefs call it sea vegetables, sea salad, native kelps or just simply seaweed when putting it on their menus.
-Regardless, we take our hats off to all of these chefs who are having so much fun with this brand-new, age-old ingredient.
+Here are some fantastic dishes chefs have created using seaweed as a prominent ingredient.
+Sometimes, chefs call it sea vegetables, sea salad, native kelps, or simply seaweed when putting it on their menus.
+Regardless, we take our hats off to all these chefs having so much fun with this brand-new, age-old ingredient, and we hope their creativity inspires you to experiment with seaweeds in your own kitchen.

-Spring tidal pool with shellfish, mushroom and seaweed at Manresa
+Spring tidal pool with shellfish, mushrooms and seaweed at Manresa

-La Bomba sushi roll with hamachi, spicy tuna, jalepeno, cucumber and ogo at Roys
+La Bomba sushi roll with hamachi, spicy tuna, jalapeno, cucumber and ogo at Roys

 California abalone & seaweed salad at Ristorante Avanti